Ximi1970/bumblebee-obs/README.md

 Developers
 ----------

-The current Bumblebee developer is:
+The current bumblebee-obs developer is:

 - Ximi1970

-Many thanks to the original developers (in alphabetical order):
+Many thanks to the original Bumblebee developers (in alphabetical order):

 - ArchangeGabriel
 - Lekensteyn
 - paulvriens
 - Samsagax
 - Ximi1970

 Various people have also contributed patches and are listed on [Github][github-contribs].